gondola-finance/doc/docs/getting-started/introduction.md

 The liquidity mining has a declining schedule with 2 halvings.
 The first 100 million to be distributed in 2 months, next 100 million in 4 months, then last 100 million in 8 months

+## Road Map
+### Quarter 3 2021

+- xGdl Launch.

+- User Interface Update

+- Weekly Community activities

+### QUARTER 4 2021

+- Enhance multi-chain strategy

+- Community Votings

+- Fee Distribution for xGDL

+- Gondola Lending via stable tokens

+- Transition to DAO

+## Multisig Wallet

+The ownership of the MasterChefProxy contract and the funds were transferred our multisig wallet.
+- Signers: @avalancheskier, @rogerlu, @whisi, @dan_gondola.
+- Wallet Address: 0xcc142A6484420edAA469110DB55F427fAb32bDAB

 ## Mining Pools

-- 20% for Gondola GDL Staking
-- 30% for Pangolin AVAX-GDL pool
+- 50% for Pangolin AVAX-GDL pool
-- 30% for Zero ZERO-GDL pool
+- 30% for Gondola GDL Staking
-- 5% for Gondola ETH-WETH.e pool (new)
+- 5% for USDT.e - USDC.e Pool
-- 3% for Gondola WBTC-WBTC.e pool (new)
-- 5% for Gondola USDT-USDT.e pool (new)
+- 5% for USDT.e - DAI.e Pool
-- 2% for Gondola DAI-DAI.e pool (new)
-- 2% for Gondola DAI.e-USDT.e pool (new)
-- 1% for Gondola zETH-ETH pool
-- 1% for Gondola zUSDT-USDT pool
+- 5% for USDT.e - TSD Pool
-- 1% for Gondola renBtc-WBTC pool
+- 5% for TBD (new partnership pool )

 ## Staking Pools
 Coming soon...